timothyho12321/official-project-02-FE/README.md

 ### Skeleton
-The initial design draft are detailed here.
-The initial design was a rough sketch and changes were made in the subsequent stages of website deploying.
+The initial design drafts are detailed here.
+The initial design was a first draft and changes were made in the subsequent stages of website deploying.

 These are the images![Design1](./src/images/initial-sketch1.jpg)![Design2](./src/images/initial-sketch2.jpg)![Design3](./src/images/initial-sketch3.jpg)![Design4](./src/images/initial-sketch4.jpg)